-In any microcoded machine designed for emulating an instruction set at a higher level, it is convenient to have a number of miscellaneous registers available, both for working storage during computations and for storing pointers of specific significance in the machine being emulated: stack pointers, base registers, program counters, etc. Since the machine is a two-bus machine and the ALU is a two-operand device, it is convenient if the registers in our machine are two-port registers.
-Using the design philosophy we have been discussing, a typical two-port register cell is shown in Fig. 22.
-This register is a simple combination of the input multiplexer described earlier, the $\phi_2$ fedback transistor, and two tristate output drivers, one for each bus.
+In any microprogrammed processor designed for emulating an instruction set at a higher level, it is convenient to have a number of miscellaneous registers available, both for working storage during computations and for storing pointers of specific significance in the machine being emulated: stack pointers, base registers, program counters, etc. Since the data path has two buses, and the ALU is a two-operand subsystem, it is convenient if the registers in data path are two-port registers.
+Using the design philosophy we have been discussing, a typical two-port register cell is shown in figure 22.
+This register is a simple combination of the input multiplexer described earlier, the q{12} fedback transistor, and two tristate output drivers, one for each bus.
 The registers can be combined into an array m bits long and n bits wide, the buses passing through the array.
-Each cell of the array is defined at the next level up, as shown in Fig. 23.
-Drivers for the load inputs and the read outputs are identical to those shown in Fig. 9.
+Each cell of the array is defined at the next level up, as shown in figure 23.
+Drivers for the load inputs and the read outputs are identical to those shown in figure 9.
 While we could immediately encode the load and read inputs to the registers into log n bits, we shall delay doing so until the next level of system design.
 There are a number of sources for the A bus besides the registers, and we will conserve microcode bits by encoding them together.

 Before we proceed, there is one mundane detail which must be taken care of in the overall topological strategy.
-The routing of VDD and Ground must generally be done in metal, except for the very last runs within the cells themselves.
-Often the metal must be quite wide, since metal migration tends to shorten the life of conductors if they operate at current densities much in excess of 1 ma per square micron cross-section.
-Thus, it is important to
+The routing of VDD and ground must generally be done in metal, except for the very last runs within the cells themselves.
+Often the metal must be quite wide, since metal migration tends to shorten the life of conductors if they operate at current densities much in excess of 1 milliampere per square micron cross-section.
+Thus, it is important to have a strategy for routing ground and VDD to all the cells in the chip before doing the detailed layout of any of the major functional blocks.
+Otherwise, one is apt to be faced with topological impossibilities because certain conductors placed for other reasons interfere with the routing of the VDD and ground.
+A possible strategy for the overall routing of VDD and ground paths is shown in figure 24.